taikedz/GoArgs/README.md

 * no support for `--` "raw" passdown tokens after main CLI arguments
 * no support for short flags and aggregated short flags (`-x -y -z` as `-xyz`)

-GoArgs aims to provide a simple yet more flexible module for parsing arguments.
+GoArgs aims to provide a simple yet more flexible module for parsing arguments, with similar feel to the default `flag` package.

 The codebase aims to remain small, ensuring it is easy to audit as an external dependency.
 It is not as fully featured as other implementations out there.

-See [alternatives](#alternatives) for more options.
+I hope it is useful to someone who just needs something straighforward to get things done.
+For a real life usage o fthis package, see [AlpackaNG](https://github.com/taikedz/alpacka-ng) by the same author.

 ## To Do

-* Documentation
+* Documentation overview
-* Make relevant items private
 * Re-evaluate multi-error-type returns/error classfication

 ## Features

-Compatibility wtih `flag`:
+Similarity wtih `flag` typical usage:

 * Create pointer from argument declaration (`flag.<Type>()` equivalents)
 * Pass pointer into argument delcaration (`flag.<Type>Var()` equivalents)